ordina-jworks/ordina-jworks.github.io/_posts/2018-04-27-scrum-vs-kanban.md

 Like with every framework, Kanban has its pitfalls.
 Some examples:

-#### Kanban board not being up to date
+#### Kanban board not being up-to-date
-One of the most important pieces of Kanban is the Kanban board, if that is not up to date it will result in the team not having a up to date view of what needs to be done.
+One of the most important pieces of Kanban is the Kanban board, if that is not up-to-date it will result in the team not having a up-to-date view of what needs to be done.
 You would be looking at the past.

 #### Not keeping to the WIP limit